-The Company does not pursue Taxonomy-aligned investments in the areas of fossil gas and/or nuclear energy.
-However, it is possible that, as part of the investment strategy, investments will also be made in companies that are also active in these sectors.
+For the fund, the Company does not take into account the Taxonomy alignment of companies that are active in the fossil gas and nuclear energy sectors.
 Further information on such investments, where relevant, will be disclosed in the annual report.